-Quick.
 What comes to mind when you think of spring break?
 If you’re flashing back to your college days and envisioning masses of people on an overcrowded beach, you’re not alone.
-Flocking to warm climates in Mexico is a popular choice for many Americans (especially those living in colder climates), but many of these famous spring break destinations are worth skipping.
+Nevertheless, in recent months, socially distant getaways have become the “new norm.”

 Not only are destinations like Miami or Cabo typically jam-packed with people, but getting there and staying in hotels can be expensive too.
 If you’re ready for an authentic, refreshing, and less-crowded getaway, there are plenty of alternative options. — whether you’re a college student looking for the biggest party of the year, or a family hoping to avoid that entirely.

-To help you find a less crowded, and cheaper getaway — and not to mention affordable vacation rentals — we asked over 1,000 people what they think is the most underrated U.S. spring break destination, and we ranked the top four.
+To help you find a secluded getaway this spring — and not to mention affordable vacation rentals — we asked over 1,000 people what they think is the most underrated U.S. spring break destination, and we ranked the top four.

 As spring approaches, now is the time to start looking for the ultimate spring break vacation spot, and Taos, New Mexico truly lives up to this title.
 Taos is an unconventional option, yet it boasts all the appeal with less constraint on your budget.
 (You can thank us later.)
 Taos has a reputation for its quirky vibe, but spring breakers of all ages and preferences can find relaxing, and breathtaking activities at an affordable price point.
 What most people don’t realize is that Taos has it all this time of year, and when it comes to traveling with kids, this city is as good as it gets.
 You can go rafting on the Rio Grande, visit some of the finest hot springs on the planet, and even go on llama adventures — that’s right, llama adventures.